 Can Employers Change Wages?

-Under state law, employees are entitled to change their employees’ wages.
-They need to give you advance notice and it can’t be done retroactively.
+Under state law, employers are entitled to change their employees’ wages.
+They need to give you advance notice, and it can’t be done retroactively.
 However, they may not reduce your pay below the state minimum wage if you are in a qualifying job.

 Overtime Pay Rights in New Jersey